ronin13/dotler/README.md

 1) statList is a map of static assets from this page.
 2) outLinks is a map of Page links from this page.
 PageWithCard is a struct with cardinality of links to it.
-3) pageURL is the url of the page.
+3) PageURL is the url of the page.
 4) failCount is the number of times this page crawling can fail.

 ## Races